Timetable: DSS&A Railroad - Main Line Central - East Yard (Marquette) to Ewen

 This line, between Marquette (docks) west through Lake Michigamme was primarily an ore and timber railroad.

-The portion of this line between Nestoria and Ewen was reverted to the State of Michigan in 1981 and is currently used by the Escanaba & Lake Superior railroad for car storage.
+The portion of this line between Nestoria and Ewen reverted to the State of Michigan in 1981 and is currently used by the Escanaba & Lake Superior railroad for car storage.

 Station MP from St. Ignace Notes